auwsmit/dotfiles/README.md

     * If on Windows, run `WinSetup.bat` with adminstrator privileges.
         * AutoHotKey will remap Caps Lock to Control.
 This can be disabled via the AHK icon (a green square with a white H) in the task bar.
-        * To automatically run the remap on startup, press `Win+R`, run `shell:startup`, and place a shortcut to `CapsToControl.exe` in that folder.
-Also be sure to check *'run this program as an administrator'* under the shortcut properties, so that it can remap properly for certain things.
     * If on Linux/Mac, run `UnixSetup.sh.` Make sure it's executable.
         * xmodmap will remap Caps Lock to Control for your current user session
         * `source` .bashrc for immediate bash settings, or else restart the